epi-analysis/SRCP_docs/docs/source/06-Data-management.rst

    │   └── analysis
    │       ├── files and subfolders in analysis folder

+The subfolders can be be created in the project folder with the commmand ``$ mkdir data`` for example

 The user needs permission to **read, write and execute** in the ``analysis`` folder.
 The best way to achieve this is with this command:

 ``nfs4_setfacl -a "A:fdg:project-<project-id>-users@hpc.cam.ac.uk:RWX" /srv/projects/<userproject>/analysis``